ckardaris/mani-utils/README.md

 `mani-utils` is a collection of scripts, that enhance the experience of using [mani](https://github.com/alajmo/mani).
-I created these scripts based on my workflow and will update them as my needs change.
+I created these scripts based on my workflow.

+I am open to **suggestions and contributions**.

 The currently available scripts are:
 - `mani-tag`: manipulate the `tags` attribute of your `mani.yaml` projects (see [more](/docs/mani-tag.md))